 Precisely!
 Given MacArthur’s Calvinist determinism this is absolutely the case.
 “Someone has messed up my life.
 And ultimately it has to be God.”
 That is precisely what MacArthur’s universal divine causal determinism teaches.
 MacArthur has walked right into a contradictory and scathing critique of his own Calvinist position.

 It is almost like MacArthur could not stop his rhetorical momentum and simply wandered into explaining the way he understands God’s sovereignty as a Calvinist in light of his subject of victimhood.
 But at some point he must have realized that he ran smack into an incoherence with own soteriology and theology.
 His argument against the victim mentality also indicted his own view of God’s sovereignty and his deterministic theology.
 The victim mentality is predicated on people claiming they are not in control of their own circumstances and choices.
 And MacArthur therefore says these sinners do not take responsibility for their attitudes and actions.
-But according to MacArthur’s Calvinism, people are not in control of their own circumstances, desires, attitudes and actions.
+But according to MacArthur’s Calvinism, people are certainly not in control of their own circumstances, desires, attitudes and actions.
 It is God who has predetermined everything that we are and do, down to the most meticulous details.
 Therefore, the victimhood mentality applies perfectly to the Calvinist worldview.
 Calvinism, as a theistic determinism, just makes everyone some sort of “victim” of God’s will for them.
 They are not in control of their circumstances, thoughts, desires, attitudes and actions.
 Therefore, they cannot be held responsible for those thoughts, desires, attitudes and actions.
 Calvinism logically produces the same personal results as the victim mentality that MacArthur is critiquing.

 So, if God has predetermined all things, has he also predetermined and caused the evil that people do to others, thus making them true victims?
 And would not the victim ultimately be a victim of the God who caused the person to commit the evil act?
 MacArthur continues,